d12frosted/elpa-mirror/gnu/corfu-readme.txt

   • Supports the [Orderless] completion style.
 The filter string can contain arbitrary characters, after inserting a space via `M-SPC' (configurable via `corfu-quit-at-boundary' and `corfu-separator').
-  • Lazy completion candidate highlighting for performance.
+  • Lazy candidate highlighting for performance.
   • Support for candidate annotations (`annotation-function', `affixation-function').
   • Deprecated candidates are displayed as crossed out.
-  • Icons can be provided by an external package via margin formatter functions.
+  • Icons are provided by external packages via margin formatter functions.
   • Rich set of extensions: Quick keys, Index keys, Sorting by history, Candidate documentation in echo area, popup or separate buffer.